jorsaland/pokerpy/README.md

 # PokerPy
 Logic regarding betting round actions constraints and players leaving by folding are developed, as well as BettingRound context manager.
+By now, betting rounds end as soon as all players have taken one action, no matter if there are aggressive actions.